Read our Infosheets to learn more about your rights and obligations

 What is a body search?

-A police officer can carry out several types of body searches.
-First, a police officer can carry out a search on someone he is placing under arrest (whether adult or adolescent).
+First, a police officer can carry out a search of an adult or adolescent he is arresting.
 This is called a frisk search incidental to arrest.
-This type of search is mostly meant to protect the police and to preserve evidence that’s at risk of being destroyed or lost.
+This type of search is mostly meant to protect the police and preserve evidence that could be destroyed or lost.

 Can the police search whomever they want, whenever they want?

-The police power to search someone is generally tied to an arrest.
-When an adolescent is arrested, for example, the police can carry out a frisk search before that person gets into the police car to be driven to the station.
-This means that the police will pat down the person’s clothes and check the contents of his pockets and bags.
-The goal is to make sure he is not carrying any weapons, and also to seize evidence that is at risk of being destroyed or lost.
-It’s up to the police to decide whether to carry out a frisk search upon a person’s arrest.
-In practice, however, it is done as a matter of routine.
+A frisk search means that they will pat down the person’s clothes and check the contents of his pockets and bags.
+The goal is to make sure he is not carrying any weapons and to seize evidence at risk of being destroyed or lost.
+It’s up to the police to decide whether to carry out a frisk search when they arrest someone.
+In practice, they do always do a search in this situation.

 Do the police have to inform Patrick of his rights before searching him?